fserb/canvas2D/spec/layers.md

 };
 ```

 Layers are created by calling `beginLayer()` on the context and terminated by calling `endLayer()`.
-The layer API do not use a separate layer context: any draw calls performed on the main context between calls to `beginLayer()` and `endLayer()` are considered part of that layer. `beginLayer()` and `endLayer()` are nesteable, so layers can be created and drawn within layers.
+The layer API do not use a separate layer context: any draw calls performed on the main context between calls to `beginLayer()` and `endLayer()` are considered part of that layer. `beginLayer()` and `endLayer()` are nestable, so layers can be created and drawn within layers.
 The context must therefore keep a stack of active layers and apply draw calls on the layer at the top of this stack.

-Layers behave as if all draw calls they contain are rendered on a separate texture.
+Layers behave as if all the draw calls they contain are rendered on a separate texture.
 That texture is then rendered in the canvas (or the parent layer) with the drawing state of the context as it was when `beginLayer()` was called (e.g. globalAlpha, globalCompositeOperation, shadow, etc. are applied on the filter's result).

 Optionally, `beginLayer()` can be called with a filter as argument, in which case the layer's resulting texture will be rendered in the canvas using that filter.
-Filters can be specified as a strings parsable as a [\<filter-value-list>](https://drafts.fxtf.org/filter-effects/#typedef-filter-value-list), or as a [CanvasFiler](https://github.com/whatwg/html/issues/5621) object (when that proposal lands).
+Filters can be specified as a string parsable as a [\<filter-value-list>](https://drafts.fxtf.org/filter-effects/#typedef-filter-value-list), or as a [CanvasFilter](https://github.com/whatwg/html/issues/5621) object (when that proposal lands).

-`beginLayer()` and `endLayer()` save and restore the full current state of the context, similarly to `save()` and `restore()`. `beginLayer()`/`endLayer()` and `save()`/`restore()` must therefore operate on the same stack, which must keeps trak of both the layers and rendering state nesting.
+`beginLayer()` and `endLayer()` save and restore the full current state of the context, similarly to `save()` and `restore()`. `beginLayer()`/`endLayer()` and `save()`/`restore()` must therefore operate on the same stack, which must keep track of both the layers and rendering state nesting.

 A subset of the rendering state we'll call **layer rendering attributes** are applied on the layer's resulting texture.
-To make sure that these are not applied twice (once on the draw calls in the layer and once on the layer's result), these attributes must be resetted to their default values at the begining of the layer. `endLayer()` will restore them to the value they had when `beginLayer()` was called.
+To make sure that these are not applied twice (once on the draw calls in the layer and once on the layer's result), these attributes must be resetted to their default values at the beginning of the layer. `endLayer()` will restore them to the value they had when `beginLayer()` was called.
 The **layer rendering attributes** are:
 - globalAlpha
 - globalCompositeOperation
 - shadowOffsetX